umbrellait-nikolay-seleznev/rnar/README.md

 We are using yarn with this project, so if it not installed please do.

 Install all npm dependencies and pods - `yarn` in root directory.
->Note: making `yarn` in the root directory will automaticaly install all pods in ./ios folder.
+>Note: making `yarn` or `yarn add "foo"` in the root directory will automaticaly install all pods in ./ios folder.
 >So there is no need to do this manually.

 ## Basic commands